oksanabuzh/Buzhdygan_et_al_sCale_Div_Driver/analysis/README.md

 ### `Fig_S8.R`

 Creates plots in Fig.S8 for the results of mixed models testing the effects of environmental drivers on plant total cover at the 10-m2 and 100-m2 plots.

+### `helper_scripts/prepare_data.R`

+Helper script to prepare the data for the analysis.
+This script is sourced in the main scripts to avoid cluttering the main scripts with data preparation steps.